MatanZada/my-first-angular-counter-coponent/README.md

-# CountApp together with Snir
+# CountApp together with Snir & Matan

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.